 - Manufacturer’s Part Number (MPN): is an additional field that allows to also put the part number from the manufacturer or vendor to use a reference in Purchase Orders

-- Custom Fields: you can add up to 5 custom fields on each item that allows you to record information like weight, color, lead time, category, etc…
+- Custom Fields: you can add up to 7 custom fields on each item that allows you to record information like weight, color, lead time, category, etc… and 5 custom fields in the header of a transaction

 - Custom Summary Reports and high level of customization of Transaction Detail Reports